 College Responds to Needs of Degree-Seeking Adults

-MOUNT OLIVE – In today’s competitive college environment, adult learners, often called nontraditional students, make up a large and growing segment of the population.
+In today’s competitive college environment, adult learners, often called non-traditional students, make up a large and growing segment of the population.
 Many of these students have special needs, including limited budgets, demanding professional workloads and time constraints.

-This year alone, approximately 4,000 students at University of Mount Olive’s six locations throughout eastern North Carolina will be considered non-traditional.
+This year alone, approximately 3,000 students at University of Mount Olive’s seven locations throughout eastern North Carolina will be considered non-traditional.
 Those students, with a median age of 31, will not only be seeking a college education, but also balancing full-time jobs and family responsibilities.

-At University of Mount Olive academic programs leading to a bachelor’s degree include the following: Criminal Justice and Criminology, Business Management, Early Childhood Education, Religion, Management of Information Systems, Human Resource Management and Health Care Management.
+Students can choose from a wide variety of classes.
+Degrees are available in Business Management, Accounting, Criminal Justice and Criminology, Early Childhood Education, Healthcare Management, Human Resource Management, Management Information Systems, and Religious Studies.
 For the adult with little or no college credit, the Associate in General Studies offers the core courses needed for an associate’s degree.